 CLICK HERE FOR THE 2019 MEMPHIS 4TH OF JULY FIREWORKS GUIDE

-Here's where to watch fireworks in Memphis for July 4th in 2017, plus some other Independence Day celebrations in the Mid-South.
+Here’s a list of where to watch fireworks in Memphis for July 4th in 2018, plus some other Independence Day celebrations in the Mid-South.
 These are in chronological order.

 The Memphis Symphony with the Second Presbyterian Church choir perform patriotic songs and there will be fireworks!
-There are other concerts June 30-July 2, but not the actual 4th.
+Tim Zimmerman and the King’s Brass will be special guests.

 The only bus tour in town to feature live music, Backbeat Tours will take you to two Memphis breweries for tours and tastings.
-Toast to the U.S. at High Cotton Brewing and Ghost River Brewing.
-Get more info on Backbeat's Facebook page.
+Toast to the U.S. at High Cotton Brewing and Memphis Made, then get Aldo’s pizza.
+Get more info here.

-*Flag City Freedom Celebration, USA Stadium in Millington, July 3, gates open at 4 p.m.., free (parking $5)
+*Flag City Freedom Celebration, USA Stadium in Millington, July 3, gates open at 4 p.m., free (parking $5), all ages/kid-friendly

 Millington knows how to throw down for Independence Day.
-The city and the Millington naval base are teaming up for the Flag City Freedom Celebration.
-Head to USA Stadium for an impressive fireworks display, kids’ area, live music.
+The city and the Millington naval base are teaming up for the Flag City Freedom Celebration on Tuesday, July 3 for an impressive fireworks display, kids’ area, live music.
 Bring your picnics, blankets, and chairs.
 Read details here.

 *Bartlett Fireworks Extravaganza, Bobby K. Flaherty Municipal Center Bartlett , July 3, 6 p.m., free